-Term applied to new forms of abstract art developed by American painters in 1940s and 1950s, often characterized by gestural brush-strokes or mark-making, and the impression of spontaneity
+Abstract expressionism is the term applied to new forms of abstract art developed by American painters such as Jackson Pollock, Mark Rothko and Willem de Kooning in the 1940s and 1950s, often characterized by gestural brush-strokes or mark-making, and the impression of spontaneity

 The abstract expressionists were mostly based in New York City, and also became known as the New York school.
 The name evokes their aim to make art that while abstract was also expressive or emotional in its effect.
 They were inspired by the surrealist idea that art should come from the unconscious mind, and by the automatism of Joan Miró.

 Types of abstract expressionsim